sunsided/sudoku2-rs/README.md

 RUST_LOG=debug cargo run --release --example solver
 ```

+Set the log level to `trace` for more fine-grained information.

 ## Sudoku example

 For reference, here's an example puzzle from the Wikipedia [Sudoku](https://en.wikipedia.org/wiki/Sudoku) page: